 Romans wore clothes made of wool and linen.
 But higher classes also used clothes made of silk which was imported from China.
 Silk was predominantly a fabric for women.
-The cotton from India was imported to Ancient Rome and was used for weaving along with wool and linen.
+High ranking officials and emperor also wore silk clothes.
+Cotton from India (a rare commodity then) was imported to Ancient Rome and was used for weaving along with wool and linen.

-Most Romans wore colorful clothing.
-Even expensive dyes like saffron yellow and Tyrian purple were used among higher classes.
+Common people typically wore undyed or lightly dyed clothing (in earthy tones like off-white, beige, or brown).
+Expensive dyes like saffron yellow and Tyrian purple were used among higher classes.
 The purple dye was obtained from the small glands in the mollusks purpura.

 The production of wool was part of daily housekeeping for most women.
 Women, irrespective of class, knew how to weave.
 Other than that, fabrics and clothing were also produced by professionals.